 You certainly could use a drysuit for surfing, however, drysuits that are available on the market today are not necessarily designed for surfing.
 Typical (loose fitting) dry suits are made for either cold-water kyaking or diving. … They have a tendency to drag and hamper your ability to surf.

-How cold can you dive in a drysuit?
+How cold of water can you swim in with a drysuit?

 Why are drysuits so expensive?